-Controversy Erupts Over Azam Khan’s Selection In Pakistan T20 Team
+Controversy Erupts Over Azam Khan’s Selection in Pakistan T20 Team

 19:30 IST -

-Former Pakistani wicketkeeper-batsman Moin Khan’s son Azam Khan has been selected for the T20 tour of England and the West Indies.
+Former Pakistani wicketkeeper-batsman Moin Khan’s son Azam Khan has been selected for the T20 tour of England and West Indies

 - Trending Desk